Bruny Island: Tourism

 A key contributor to Bruny Island's economy is its growing tourism industry.
 Being home to the South Bruny National Park, tourism on the island centres on the showcase of its natural assets.

 The Cape Bruny Lighthouse, first lit in 1838, is an iconic Australian lighthouse.
-It was the third lighthouse built in Tasmania, and the fourth in all of Australia, and was the longest continuously manned lighthouse in the country until it was automated in 1993.
+It was the third lighthouse built in Tasmania, and the fourth in all of Australia, and was the longest continuously staffed lighthouse in the country until it was automated in 1993.
 It was removed from service in 1996, and became part of the South Bruny National Park in 2000.
 Guided tours of the structure are available.

 In 2010/11, overall visitors to Bruny Island increased 4% to 74,600.
 The island is primarily a day-trip destination with only 21,800 visitors staying on the island overnight.
-There are a growing number of tourism businesses on the island including a cheese factory, oyster farm, vineyard, smokehouse, lighthouse, museum, art gallery, two eco-cruises along with various accommodation properties and cafes.
+There are a growing number of tourism businesses on the island including a cheese factory, oyster farm, vineyard, smoke-house, lighthouse, museum, art gallery, two eco-cruises along with various accommodation properties and cafes.